 While many U.S. communities in the United States are carrying out sustainable development projects such as green building programs, affordable housing, smart growth, or climate change initiatives, these largely are occurring on a project-by-project basis that might be called the “silo approach” to sustainable development.
 In contrast, the eco-municipality model uses a systems approach that involves widespread community awareness-raising and integrated municipal involvement, and using a common language to identify what sustainability means, such as the four APA sustainability objectives.
 These approaches have been instrumental in creating an extensive track record of success.

 In 2005, the Wisconsin communities of Ashland, Washburn, and Madison became the first eco-municipalities in the United States when their city councils each voted to adopt either the APA sustainability objectives or the original Swedish sustainability framework on which these are based.
 Washburn, WI received an award from Wisconsin’s governor for taking this path-breaking step.
-Ashland and Washburn, together with Bayfield, WI and the neighboring Bad River and Red Cliff tribal nations, are part of a grass-roots eco-region initiative that is growing in the Chequamegon Bay region of northern Wisconsin.
+Ashland and Washburn, together with Bayfield, WI and the neighboring Bad River and Red Cliff tribal nations, are part of a grass-roots eco-region initiative in the Chequamegon Bay region of northern Wisconsin.
+Another eco-region has developed in the Fox Valley of Wisconsin.
 Widespread community sustainability education and strategizing is occurring, with local officials front and center in the process.
-The initiative recently completed a regional strategic sustainability plan, available on the Web (see below).
-The City Council and Mayor of Duluth, MN, passed a resolution adopting the APA sustainability objectives as official city policy in June, 2006.
+Over thirty municipal and county governments in Wisconsin are now ecomunicipalities.

-Sarah James, APA member and co-author of APA’s Planning for Sustainability Policy Guide, and Torbjörn Lahti, founder of the Swedish eco-municipality movement and Director of the international Sustainable Robertsfors demonstration project, are the co-founders of the U.S. eco-municipality movement.
+Sarah James, APA member and co-author of APA’s 2000 Planning for Sustainability Policy Guide, and Torbjörn Lahti, founder of the Swedish eco-municipality movement and Director of Sustainable Sweden, Inc., are the co-founders of the U.S. eco-municipality movement.
 Both are authors of The Natural Step for Communities: How Cities and Towns Can Change to Sustainable Practices, recipient of the Planetizen 2005 Top Ten Book Award in planning and design.
 They offer training and education in sustainable community planning, process leadership, and how to become an eco-municipality.

-The American Planning Association pledged to support the emerging eco-municipality movement and other communities who adopt the APA sustainability objectives.
-The University of Wisconsin Superior is an academic partner to the movement.
+The 100 Friends of Wisconsin, the University of Wisconsin Extension, and University of Wisconsin Superior have been partners in the movement.
 International partners include Sustainable Sweden, Inc., a non-profit organization organizing tours of the Swedish eco-municipalities, and SeKom, the National Association of Swedish Eco-municipalities.
-Additional eco-municipalities are emerging in Japan, Estonia, Africa, and New Zealand.
+Additional eco-municipalities are emerging in Japan, Estonia, Africa, Chile, and New Zealand.

 Town of Concord, MA